A four-star review of my book A Dance to Freedom has been posted on AmazonUK. The reviewer only wrote one word: “Goodread”

-A new five star review of my book A Dance to Freedom have been posted on Amazon!
+A new five-star review of my book A Dance to Freedom has been posted on Amazon!
 A must read for people who have suffered from childhood problems, due to repression By SLIM “Really intriguing book, about a how a person fought to overcome, childhood repression.
 A very readable true accounting of how, someone recognized their shortcomings in life, and responded to them.

 It’s an amazing true story written in such a way that you are with the person every step of the way to her freedom.”

 She invites you to walk along with her!
 By E. D. “Sylvie has a remarkable way of sharing her own story while encouraging you as the reader to reflect and think through your own journey.
 Although being a psychologist for many years, I learned a great deal about life and about myself by walking through “her dance” while focusing on my own issues from my past.
 Sylvie writes with clarity and challenges her reader to walk along with her and to explore their own lives and recurring “tapes”.
 I highly recommend this to anyone looking to “grow” emotionally and spiritually!”

 It really is a compelling story and needs to be heard By Lela “I read this book – nothing but respect and admiration for the author!!
 I can’t imagine why anyone would feel differently.

 It really is a compelling story and needs to be heard”

 A five-star review of my book A Dance to Freedom has been posted on Barnes & Noble 100% recommendation!
 If you really want to reach emotional autonomy By Jane30

 “100% recommendation!
 If you really want to reach emotional autonomy, this is a must-read!